GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 **Goal:** Verify user authenticity without fingerprinting.

 Anti-fraud protection is crucial for keeping users safe, and to ensure that advertisers and site owners can get accurate ad performance measurements.
+Advertisers and site owners must be able to distinguish between malicious bots and trustworthy humans.
+If advertisers can't reliably tell which ad clicks are from real humans, they spend less, so site publishers get less revenue.
+Many third party services currently use techniques such as [device fingerprinting](./#fingerprinting) to combat fraud.

 Unfortunately, the techniques used to identify legitimate users and block spammers, fraudsters, and bots work in ways similar to [fingerprinting](#glossary-fingerprinting) techniques that damage privacy.

 * The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing authenticity of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com—without identifying the user or linking the two identities.